-Bell peppers are a food enjoyed around the world, considered a fruit botanically but a vegetable in a culinary context.
-They were first grown in South America thousands of years ago, and were introduced to Europe and the rest of the globe by Spanish and Portuguese explorers in the 15th century.
-Today, they remain a highly-valued source of nutrients, but also boast a range of specific medicinal properties, too.
+Enjoyed around the world, bell peppers are classified as a fruit botanically, but considered a vegetable in a culinary context.
+They were first grown in South America thousands of years ago and were introduced to Europe and the rest of the globe by Spanish and Portuguese explorers in the 15th century.
+Today, they remain a highly-valued source of nutrients, but also boast a range of specific medicinal properties.

 Bell Pepper Medicinal Properties